IBM/cognos-analytics-to-visualize-business-data/README.md

 2. User runs Cognos Analytics.
 3. Cognos Analytics is linked to the Db2 Warehouse instance.
 The data can then be used to build visualizations on Cognos Analytics dashboards.

+**Important**: Before proceeding, ensure that you have access to the latest release of Cognos Analytics.
+Click [here](https://www.ibm.com/products/cognos-analytics) to get product and pricing information, as well as access to a free trial version.

 ## Steps

 1. [Create IBM Db2 Warehouse service on IBM Cloud](#1-create-ibm-db2-warehouse-service-on-ibm-cloud)